gravitational/teleport-plugins/access/slackbot/README.md

 ## Usage

-Once your slackbot has been configured, you can varify that it is working correctly by using `tctl request create <user> --roles=<roles>` to simulate an access request.
+Once your slackbot has been configured, you can verify that it is working correctly by using `tctl request create <user> --roles=<roles>` to simulate an access request.
 If everything is working as intended, a message with `Approve` and `Deny` buttons should appear in the channel specified under